alauzon13/ZooplanktonGit/README.md

 From [Onedrive](https://utoronto-my.sharepoint.com/:f:/g/personal/vianey_leosbarajas_utoronto_ca/ElpxgGCqDHtJjFml4UJnD_QBPH7a3ijH_NCV-btbCNvbbw?e=qG1M9a), download the HURON_OverlapTiffsWithPP folder, including the HURONOverlap_csv sub-folder.
 Access may be required.
 Email adele.lauzon@mail.utoronto.ca with any questions about data access.

 ## Usage
 The full project pipeline is outlined in the notebook FullPipeline.ipynb.
+For a more readable version with trimmed outputs, see FullPipeline_trimmed.ipynb.
 This is what was used to train and test the full models.
 Because the models take up to 3 hours to converge, a Mini Example was also created to provide an easier way to interact with the project.
 The notebook and necessary files for this are in MiniExample.

 ## Credits